datafeedr/datafeedr-api/readme.txt

 The *Datafeedr API* plugin was built to be extended.
 The *Datafeedr API* plugin contains its own functions that third party developers can use to connect to the Datafeedr API, make search requests or display an 'advanced search' form.
 We encourage other developers to build on top of the *Datafeedr API* plugin.

 Additionally, we have written plugins that integrate the *Datafeedr API* plugin with WooCommerce.

-More extensions are on the way...
+*For personal-use only.
+Please contact us if you have any questions.*

 **Requirements**